 You can report suspicious MLC or NAB-branded emails by forwarding them to email@example.com.

 We investigate every email reported.
 Where possible, please send the suspicious email as an attachment on a new email.
-We’ll email you an automated response within 15 minutes to acknowledge your report.

 If you receive a suspicious email not related to MLC or NAB, you can report it to ACORN, the Australian Cybercrime Online Reporting Network.